Guneetconvent2002/Data-Sharing-App-2/README.md

 ```
 7. Open a pull request, and describe your changes in detail.

 Feel free to adjust the code and file paths to match your actual project structure.
-Make sure to replace the screenshot file names and paths with your own screenshots.
-If you just want to help with fixing existing issues, you can go the <code>Issues</code> tab and find the issues to contribute to.
+Make sure to replace the screenshot file names and paths with your own screenshots. <b>If you just want to help with fixing existing issues, you can go the <code>Issues</code> tab and find the issues to contribute to. <b>

 <br>